Loki-1/Kubernetes-manifestfiles/k8s-PersistentVolume.yaml.md

 When a pod needs storage, it references a PVC rather than directly interacting with a PV.
 Kubernetes dynamically binds PVCs to PVs that match the requested criteria.
 If a suitable PV isn't available, Kubernetes can dynamically provision one based on the PVC specifications based on storage class.
+One PVC can connect with one PV at a time.

 ```
 apiVersion: apps/v1